 With thousands of miles clocked up across multiple counties every single month, it would be fair to say that we’ve sampled many of Virginia’s restaurants.

 Today, we want to share some of our favorites with you (in no particular order).

 #1 – Vietopia

-This incredible local and family owned Vietnamese restaurant is one of my favorites and I strongly encourage you to pay them a visit.
+This incredible local and family-owned Vietnamese restaurant is one of my favorites, and I strongly encourage you to visit them.
 Based in Harrisonburg, it’s a hidden gem.
-Naturally, the dining room is currently closed – but take-out is available.

 My favorite meal of choice is the grilled pork and vermicelli noodles with a side of the fresh spring rolls.

 #2 – L & S Dine